Ultimate Frisbee Club Constitution

-Team practices or meetings will happen at least once a week.
-Notifications of the meetings/practices will be given out over email by the captain from the CSB Ultimate Frisbee Club's email account from CSB.
+Team Practices or meetings will happen at least once a week.
+Notification of the meetings/practices will be given out over email by the captain from the Ultimate Frisbee Club's email account from CSB/SJU.

 Section 2: Special Meetings

-No special meetings will be called unless deemed necessary by the Club President.
-These meetings will then be dealt with in a case by case basis.
+No Special Meetings will be called unless deemed necessary by the Club President.
+These meetings will then be dealt with on a case by case basis.

 Section 3: Parliamentary Authority

-The CSB Ultimate Frisbee Club will use Robert's Rules of Order at the meetings.
+The Ultimate Frisbee Club will use Robert's Rules of Order at our meetings.

 Section 4: Quorum*